 What is HPV, and why is it concerning?

 HPV is the DNA virus that is responsible for causing warts.
-There are over a hundred strains of the virus identified, but most of the strains are not considered to be especially harmful, and are often suppressed by the immune system.
+There are over a hundred strains of the virus identified, but most of the strains are not considered to be especially harmful and are often suppressed by the immune system.
 The virus itself is extremely prevalent, however.
 The most concerning are the strains that cause anogenital warts, and HPV is the most common STI (sexually transmitted infection) worldwide.
 Genital warts are concerning due to their unsightly appearance, and the virus can be sexually transmitted to a partner.
 Genital warts often recur, even after treatment as the virus itself cannot be removed.
-From a medical standpoint, the more serious concern, however, are the strains that cause various cancers like anal, vaginal, vulvar, and mouth cancer--HPV 16 and HPV 18.
+From a medical standpoint, the more pressing concern, however, are the strains that cause various cancers like anal, vaginal, vulvar, and mouth cancer–HPV 16 and HPV 18.

 Is it really true that 75% of people have had HPV at some point?
 I had a few partners in my life, and none of them had genital warts.

 Being a carrier of HPV is different from showing symptoms in the form of genital (or other) warts.
-The immune system is able to suppress the HPV virus for most people.
+The immune system can suppress the HPV virus for most people.
 Many people carry the virus asymptomatically, but they are still able to transmit the virus to their partner or partners, often unknowingly.
 While many people with HPV will not show symptoms or may have mild symptoms, there is no guarantee that this will be the case for you or your partner.